-Silicon Valley braces for political blowback as Democrats seethe over tech’s role in Capitol riot
+Facebook, Twitter could face punishing regulation for their role in U.S. Capitol riot, Democrats say

 The visceral reaction in Washington followed a riot that left lawmakers and staff members cowering for cover as bands of Trump supporters vandalized one of the three branches of American democracy.
 Members of Congress have feared for years that Trump’s vitriolic online rhetoric threatened to carry catastrophic consequences, only to live the experience personally in the waning days of his presidency.

-Facebook has since suspended Trump‘s account indefinitely, and Twitter blocked him from posting for 12 hours, a suspension now lifted.
+Facebook has since suspended Trump‘s account indefinitely, and Twitter blocked him from posting for 12 hours, a suspension that lifted Thursday morning.
 Google, which owns YouTube, joined the other tech giants in announcing policies that resulted in the removal of one of Trump’s earlier videos that repeated falsehoods about the 2020 election even as the president urged rioters at the time to remain calm.
+The companies before this week also had pledged to take more aggressive action to crack down against harmful content and the groups, such as the far-right Proud Boys, that helped perpetuate it.

 Some Democrats said they supported the tech giants’ enforcement efforts — but still criticized the industry’s actions as too late and hollow.
 Members of Congress pointed out that Facebook, Google and Twitter had failed to take more aggressive action against Trump as soon as he started attacking the results of the 2020 presidential election, a series of falsehoods that served as calls to action for far-right groups and other provocateurs.